orion-rs/orion/README.md

 MSRV may be changed at any point and will not be considered a SemVer breaking change.

 ### Crate Features
-By default orion targets stable Rust and in this case, extra dependency specifications are not required.
+By default orion targets stable Rust with `std`.
 To use orion in a `no_std` context, you need to specify the dependency as such:
 ```
 orion = { version = "*", default-features = false }
 # Replace * with the most recent version